Taiwan’s 2025 mortgage policy update: What foreign buyers need to know

 In 2025, Taiwan introduced significant changes to its mortgage regulations aimed at cooling down an overheated housing market and curbing speculative buying.
 If you’re a foreigner looking to purchase property in Taiwan, understanding these new rules and their implications is essential.
 Here’s a breakdown of what’s new and what you can expect when applying for a mortgage.

-The Central Bank of Taiwan rolled out new selective credit controls in September 2024, which include:
+The Central Bank of Taiwan rolled out new selective credit controls, which include:

 • Lower loan-to-value (LTV) ratios: For second homes, the maximum LTV dropped by 10%.
 For example, if you previously qualified for a 60% loan, it might now be capped at 50%.
 Third homes or high-value properties face even stricter limits, sometimes as low as 30%.